-Already in 2014 ten states have introduced resolutions urging Congress to reinstate the banking separation measures of Franklin Roosevelt's 1930's Glass-Steagall Act.
+Already in 2014 eleven states have introduced resolutions urging Congress to reinstate the banking separation measures of Franklin Roosevelt's 1930's Glass-Steagall Act.
 Those states are Alabama, Arizona, Kentucky, Maryland, Minnesota, New Mexico, New York, Rhode Island, Virginia, Washington State and West Virginia.
 In Maryland, Minnesota and Rhode Island, there are matching resolutions in both the House and Senate.

 Congressional Cosponsors to H.R.
 129 (By Date of Signing)

 - Marcy Kaptur (D-OH)